AnasShahab/querying-wikidata-with-graphQL/README.md

 ```sh
 graphql-to-sparql <your_context.jsonld> <your_query.graphql>
 ```

-Go to the forked [project](https://github.com/AnasShahab/graphql-to-sparql.js-wikidata) for details on usage with examples.
+Go to the [graphql-ld](https://github.com/AnasShahab/querying-wikidata-with-graphQL/tree/main/graphql-lds) section for usage with examples.

 * * *